 Like with most vehicle problems, you need to start with the most simple issues that could cause your transmission to act up.
 A simple check to make sure your transmission fluid levels are okay could save you a lot of headaches.

 Other problems that can cause your transmission to act up can usually be identified with a few diagnostic tests.
 If you have a problem like low pressure in your transmission case or a bad transmission oil pressure sensor switch, this could tell your engine’s computer to turn on the check engine light.

 Diagnostic tests may also turn up a sticky valve problem, bad transmission speed sensor or a bad transmission control solenoid.
-These are all problems that may have nothing to do with your ECM.
-That’s why it’s important to check other problems before you go changing your vehicle’s computer.
+These are all problems that may have nothing to do with your T. That’s why it’s important to check other problems before you go changing your vehicle’s transmission module.